HMS Agamemnon (1781): Under Nelson

 In anticipation of the start of Britain's involvement in the French Revolutionary War after the execution of King Louis XVI, Agamemnon was recommissioned on 31 January 1793.
-She was placed under the command of Captain Horatio Nelson, and after provisioning joined the fleet lying at anchor at the Nore.
+She was placed under the command of Captain Horatio Nelson and, after provisioning, joined the fleet lying at anchor at the Nore.
 She subsequently sailed to join the Mediterranean fleet under Vice-Admiral Hood, which was blockading the French port of Toulon.
-On 27 August the town of Toulon declared its allegiance to the Royalist Bourbon cause, and Hood's fleet moved in to take control of the naval dockyard and the 30 French ships of the line that were in the harbour.
-After capturing 19 of the ships, Agamemnon was sent to Naples to ask King Ferdinand IV for reinforcements with which to secure the town; he agreed to provide 4,000 men.
+On 27 August, the town of Toulon declared its allegiance to the Royalist Bourbon cause, and Hood's fleet moved in to take control of the naval dockyard and the 30 French ships of the line in the harbour.
+After capturing 19 ships, Agamemnon was sent to Naples to ask King Ferdinand IV for reinforcements to secure the town; he agreed to provide 4,000 men.
 When the revolutionary army, commanded by Napoleon Buonaparte, launched its assault against Toulon, the troops proved insufficient to hold it, and they were forced to abandon the town.
 Later in the autumn, Agamemnon fought the inconclusive Action of 22 October 1793 against a French frigate squadron off Sardinia.

 In April and May 1794, seamen from Agamemnon, led by Nelson, helped capture the Corsican town of Bastia.
-The French surrendered on 21 May, after a 40-day siege.
-After this action, Agamemnon was forced to sail to Gibraltar to undergo urgent repairs, the ship having become very worn out after just 16 months at sea, despite having undergone a fairly extensive refit just prior to being recommissioned.
+The French surrendered on 21 May after a 40-day siege.
+After this action, Agamemnon was forced to sail to Gibraltar to undergo urgent repairs.
+The ship became worn out after just 16 months at sea despite having undergone a fairly extensive refit before being recommissioned.
 Upon completion of her repairs, Agamemnon returned to Corsica, anchoring south of Calvi on 18 June.
-After Hood arrived with additional ships, Agamemnon contributed guns and men to the 51-day siege of Calvi, during which time Nelson lost the sight in his right eye when a French shot kicked sand and grit into his face.
+After Hood arrived with additional ships, Agamemnon contributed guns and men to the 51-day siege of Calvi, during which time Nelson lost sight in his right eye when a French shot kicked sand and grit into his face.
 The town surrendered on 10 August, Agamemnon having lost six men in the engagement.
-Shortly thereafter the inhabitants of Corsica declared themselves to be subjects of His Majesty King George III.
+Shortly after that, the inhabitants of Corsica declared themselves to be subjects of His Majesty King George III.